Cory Snyder: Coaching career

 In 1998, at age 37, Snyder began to think about a career in coaching.
 At that time, he lived in Laguna Hills, California, where he taught kids baseball in his backyard.
 He also owned a sporting goods store.

 In December 2001, he opened a baseball facility in Lindon, Utah.

 In March 2006, Snyder received a 10-day assignment to assist in coaching the minor league players of the Cleveland Indians.

 From 2007 to 2009, Snyder managed the St. George Roadrunners of the Golden Baseball League.
 In 2008, he also managed the San Diego Surf Dawgs.
 In 2010, he managed the Na Koa Ikaika Maui, of the North American League.

 Snyder joined the Seattle Mariners organization as a coach for the Jackson Generals in 2011-2013 and Tacoma Rainiers in 2014-2015.

 He managed Pericos de Puebla in the Mexican League, leading the team to their first championship in 30 years by defeating the Tijuana Toros.
 He is only the fourth American manager to win Mexico's highest professional level baseball championship.

 In 2017-2018, Snyder managed the CTBC Brothers baseball team of the Chinese Professional Baseball League (CPBL).

 In February 2019, Snyder became Director of Public Relations for the Orem Owlz, a Minor League Baseball team.

 In February 2022, Snyder was named manager of the Northern Colorado Owlz.

-Post-sports career

-In 2020, Snyder became an automobile salesperson for Murdock Hyundai in Lindon, Utah.
+On December 11, 2024, Snyder returned to the Mexican League as he was named manager of the Piratas de Campeche.
+On May 22, 2025, Snyder was fired by Campeche and replaced by Daren Brown.

 Personal life

 Snyder and his wife Tina have been married since 1985 and have six children, Ashley, Amberley, JC, Taylor, Aubrey, and Autumn.
 They are members of the Church of Jesus Christ of Latter-day Saints and Snyder does not drink alcohol due to his religion.
 In 1991, Snyder was featured in a public relations campaign by the church to improve the reputation of Mormonism.

-In 1998, he moved to Mapleton, Utah.
+In 1998, Snyder moved to Mapleton, Utah.
+In 2020, Snyder became an automobile salesperson for Murdock Hyundai in Lindon, Utah.

-Amberley Snyder, involved in professional barrel racing, was paralyzed from the waist down after a car accident in January 2010 when she was 19 years old.
+Amberley Snyder, involved in professional barrel racing, was paralyzed from the waist down after a car accident in January 2010 when she was 18 years old.
 She is the subject of the biopic Walk.
 Ride.
 Rodeo., produced and distributed by Netflix.
 Cory was portrayed in the film by Bailey Chase.

 Snyder enjoys playing golf and had a 2 handicap.